cBournhonesque/lightyear/NOTES.md

   - have a NetworkMessage macro that all network messages must derive (Input, Message, Component)
   - all types must be Encode/Decode always.
 If a type is Serialize/Deserialize, then we can convert it to Encode/Decode ?

+- MapEntities:
+  - if we receive a mapped entity but the entity doesn't exist, we just don't do any mapping; but then the entity could be completely wrong?
+    - in that case should we just wait for the entity to be created or present in the mapping (this is what naia does)?
+And if it doesn't get created we just ignore the message?
+    - the entity mapping is present in the entity_map which exists on client, but not on server.
+So we cannot do the mapping on server.

 - Prediction:
   - TODO: handle despawns, spawns